Merkel dismisses U.S. request for more military help against Islamic State

 "I believe Germany is fulfilling its part and we don't need to talk about new issues related to this question at the moment," Merkel told the ZDF broadcaster when asked about the Der Spiegel magazine report of the U.S. request.

-A German Defence Ministry spokesman confirmed a letter had been received from the United States and its content was under consideration, giving no further details.
+A German Defense Ministry spokesman confirmed a letter had been received from the United States and its content was under consideration, giving no further details.

 Der Spiegel said the letter did not make specific demands and was similar to requests sent to other U.S. partners.

-Germany's mission includes six Tornado reconnaissance jets, a frigate to protect the French aircraft carrier Charles de Gaulle, refuelling aircraft and up to 1,200 troops.
+Germany's mission includes six Tornado reconnaissance jets, a frigate to protect the French aircraft carrier Charles de Gaulle, refueling aircraft and up to 1,200 troops.

 The deployment is a direct response to a French appeal for solidarity after militant attacks in Paris killed 130 people.
 Germany does not plan to carry out air strikes in Syria.